I'm Alive, I'm Dreaming: Commercial performance

-The album debuted at number 3 on the Billboard Top Heatseekers chart and reached number 172 on the Billboard Current Album Sales chart.
-The album stayed 23 weeks on the Top Heatseekers chart.
-To support the album, the Ready Set announced his first headlining tour presented by Glamour Kills, that began in February 2011.
+The album debuted at number three on the Billboard Heatseekers Albums chart and spent 23 weeks on the chart.
+It also reached number 172 on the Billboard Top Current Album Sales chart.
+To support the album, The Ready Set embarked on a 2010 fall tour with Cartel, Hey Monday, This Century, and We Are the In Crowd.
+He also announced his first headlining tour presented by Glamour Kills, that began in February 2011.

 Track listing

 The album is mixed by Jon Kaplan and mastered by Dave McNair.

 Personnel

 Credits for I'm Alive, I'm Dreaming adapted from AllMusic.